hpi-swa-teaching/live-programming-systems/projects/elm-debugger/analysis.md

 ### Type of System
 >What is the general nature of the system?
 For example: interactive tool, system, library, language, execution environment, application.
 What makes the system part of that category?

+The system is an interactive tool.
+It is part of the Elm package system and can be invoked by import and invocation through the source code.

 ---

 ## Workflows